Getting to Know the Incredible Human Heart Stress Management

 - An adult heart pumps about 5 liters of blood per minute – enough to fill a bathtub in 30 minutes!

 - The heart starts beating around 3-4 weeks into embryonic development.
-It will continue beating throughout life without ever taking a break.
+Stress Management will continue beating throughout life without ever taking a break.

 - The heart grows bigger as children grow, but the maximum heart rate declines from about 180 bpm as a baby to 160 bpm by age 10.
 In adults, the maximum heart rate is roughly 220 minus your age.